Studying in Uruguay

 Steps to follow:

-- Have the necessary documents certified and translated.
+3. Have the necessary documents notarized and translated.

-All documents issued abroad must be legalized and, if necessary, translated into Spanish by a certified translator to be valid in Uruguay.
+All documents issued abroad must be authenticated and, if necessary, translated into Spanish by a certified translator to be valid in Uruguay.

 The process requires the involvement of a notary public and the fulfillment of certain essential conditions for the filing to be approved.

-The Student Exchange Office can guide you through the process, but we recommend that you contact the Uruguayan consulate in your home country to find out about the procedures and required documents before you travel.
+The Student Exchange Office can guide you through the process, but it is advisable to contact the Uruguayan consulate in your home country to find out about the procedures and required documents before you travel.